St. Johns River: Upper basin

 The river is at its narrowest and most unpredictable in this basin.
 Channel flows are not apparent and are usually unmarked.
 The most efficient way to travel on this part of the river is by airboat.
-Approximately 3,500 lakes lie within the overall St. Johns watershed; all are shallow, with maximum depths between 3 and 10 ft.
-The river flows into many of the lakes, which further confuses navigation.
+Approximately 3,500 lakes lie within the watershed; all are shallow, with maximum depths between 3 and 10 ft.
+The river flows into many of the lakes which further confuses navigation.
 Eight larger lakes and five smaller ones lie in the upper basin; one of the first is named Lake Hell 'n Blazes (sometimes polished to read as Lake Helen or Hellen Blazes), referencing oaths yelled by boatmen and fishermen in the early 19th century, frustrated when trying to navigate through floating islands of macrophytes, or muck and weeds, as the islands changed location with the creeping flow.
 Lakes Washington, Winder, and Poinsett are located further along this stretch of the river.
-The northernmost points of the upper basin contain the Tosohatchee Wildlife Management Area, created in 1977 to assist with filtration of waters flowing into the larger St. Johns.
+The northernmost points of the upper basin contain the Tosohatchee Wildlife Management Area, created in 1977 to assist with filtration of waters flowing downstream.

-Wetlands in the upper and middle basin are fed by rainwater, trapped by the structure of the surrounding land.
+Wetlands in the upper and middle basin are fed by rainwater trapped by the structure of the surrounding land.
 It is an oxygen- and nutrient-poor environment; what grows usually does so in peat which is created by centuries of decaying plant material.
 Water levels fluctuate with the subtropical wet and dry seasons.
 Rain in central and north Florida occurs seasonally during summer and winter, but farther south rain in winter is rare.
 All plants in these basins must tolerate water fluctuation, both flooding and drought.
 Sweetbay (Magnolia virginiana), cypress (Taxodium), and swamp tupelo (Nyssa biflora) trees often find great success in this region on raised land called hammocks.
 Trees that live in water for long periods usually have buttressed trunks, tangled, braided roots, or protrusions like cypress knees to obtain oxygen when under water, but the majority of plant life is aquatic.
 Wetland staples include the American white waterlily (Nymphaea odorata), pitcher plants, and Virginia iris (Iris virginica).
 In the southernmost points of the river, Cladium, or sawgrass, grows in vast swaths of wet prairie that at one time extended into the Everglades.
 These wetland flora are remarkably successful in filtering pollutants that otherwise find their way into the river.